Boiler Repair Bromley — Verified Heating Engineers

 How Bromley’s hard water damages boilers

-Scale accumulates on heat exchangers, restricting flow and forcing the boiler to work harder.
-Pressure relief valves scale up and begin weeping.
-Thermostats misread water temperature due to scale insulation on sensor probes.
+Hard water is a significant contributor to scale-related boiler faults in Bromley properties.
+Scale can accumulate on heat exchangers, restricting flow and forcing the boiler to work harder.
+Pressure relief valves can scale up and begin weeping.

 Boiler types in Bromley’s housing stock